Double Glazing Installation

 Not only is it annoying, but means the insulating gas has escaped and the window has lost much of its ability to retain heat.
 If left too long, the trapped moisture can lead to staining and mineral build-up between the panes, permanently affecting visibility.

-You can get fixes for condensation between the panes, but often it’s not permanent and the long-term solution is to replace the unit.
+You can get fixes for condensation between the panes, but often it’s not permanent and the long-term solution is to replace the glass unit.

 Draughts Around the Frame